The PortablE language & compiler

 CONTENTS

-Please see the "History" chapter (at the end of this manual) for a full summary of recent changes.
+Please see the 23.
+History chapter for a full summary of recent changes.
 For the details of any particular changes, you can read the relevant sections of this manual.

 Go back to CONTENTS